RTmtfiallos/IDS-AKS-Accelerator/acr wiki page.md

-Assorted things to do after the initial deply.sh has been run successfully:
+Assorted things to do after the initial deploy.sh has been run successfully:

 + Go to ACR via the portal, click connected regisitries, then click Enable registry endpoint to use connected registries